-Soft tissue sarcomas are rare, and it is best to seek treatment at a facility that is familiar with your type of cancer.
+Soft tissue sarcomas are rare, and it’s best to seek treatment at a facility that’s familiar with your type of cancer.

 Treatment depends on the location of the tumor and the exact cell type that the tumor originated from (e.g., muscle, nerve, or fat).
 If the tumor has metastasized, or spread to other tissues, this also affects treatment.

 In the past, doctors would often need to amputate a limb that had tumors.
-Now, the use of advanced surgical techniques, radiation, and chemotherapy can often allow a limb to be saved.
+Now, the use of advanced surgical techniques, radiation, and chemotherapy can often save a limb.
 However, large tumors that affect major blood vessels and nerves may still require limb amputation.

 The risks of surgery include:

 Chemotherapy is also used to treat some soft tissue sarcomas.
 Chemotherapy is the use of toxic drugs to kill cells that divide and multiply rapidly, such as tumor cells.
-Other cells that divide rapidly—such as bone marrow cells, the lining of your intestine, or hair follicles—are also damaged by chemotherapy.
+Chemotherapy also damages other cells that divide rapidly, such as bone marrow cells, the lining of your intestine, or hair follicles.
 This damage leads to many side effects.
 However, if cancer cells spread beyond the original tumor, chemotherapy may effectively kill them off before they begin to form new tumors and harm vital organs.

-Not all soft tissue sarcomas are killed off by chemotherapy.
-But one of the most common sarcomas, rhabdomyosarcoma, has been effectively treated with chemotherapy regimens.
-Drugs such as doxorubicin and dactinomycin have been used with soft tissue sarcomas.
+Chemotherapy doesn’t kill off all soft tissue sarcomas.
+However, chemotherapy regimens do effectively treat one of the most common sarcomas, rhabdomyosarcoma.
+Drugs such as doxorubicin and dactinomycin can also treat soft tissue sarcomas.
 There are many other drugs that are specific to the tissue type in which the tumor started.

 The side effects of chemotherapy and radiation include: